1824 United States presidential election: Candidates

 All four candidates were nominated by at least one state legislature.
 Andrew Jackson was recruited to run for the office of the president by the state legislature of Tennessee.
 Jackson did not seek the task of running for president.
-Instead, he wished to retire to his estate on the outskirts of Nashville called the Hermitage.
-However, Jackson was not one to decline such a request.
+Instead, he wished to retire to his estate on the outskirts of Nashville, called the Hermitage.

 Campaign

 Candidates drew voter support by different states and sections.
 Adams dominated the popular vote in New England and won some support elsewhere, Clay dominated his home state of Kentucky and won pluralities in two neighboring states, and Crawford won the Virginia vote overwhelmingly and polled well in North Carolina.
 Jackson had geographically the broadest support, though there were heavy vote concentrations in his home state of Tennessee and in Pennsylvania and populous areas where even he ran poorly.

 Policy played a reduced role in the election, though positions on tariffs and internal improvements did create significant disagreements.
 Both Adams and Jackson supporters backed Secretary of War John C. Calhoun of South Carolina for vice president.
 He easily secured the majority of electoral votes for that office.
 In reality, Calhoun was vehemently opposed to nearly all of Adams's policies, but he did nothing to dissuade Adams supporters from voting for him for vice president, partly because he was even more vehemently opposed to the prospect of a Clay presidency, and partly because he had a long-standing personal enmity with Crawford.

 The campaigning for presidential election of 1824 took many forms.
 Contrafacta, or well known songs and tunes whose lyrics have been altered, were used to promote political agendas and presidential candidates.
 Below can be found a sound clip featuring "Hunters of Kentucky", a tune written by Samuel Woodsworth in 1815 under the title "The Unfortunate Miss Bailey".
 Contrafacta such as this one, which promoted Andrew Jackson as a national hero, have been a long-standing tradition in presidential elections.
 Another form of campaigning during this election was through newsprint.
 Political cartoons and partisan writings were best circulated among the voting public through newspapers.
 Presidential candidate John C. Calhoun was one of the candidates most directly involved through his participation in the publishing of the newspaper The Patriot as a member of the editorial staff.
 This was a sure way to promote his own political agendas and campaign.
 In contrast, most candidates involved in early 19th century elections did not run their own political campaigns.
 Instead it was left to volunteer citizens and partisans to speak on their behalf.